-The Level Red: Farm Unit Study from Five Senses Literature Lessons is an engaging unit study for children who enjoy picture books and are ready for some adult-directed learning with lots of hands-on fun.
+The Farms Unit Study from Five Senses Literature Lessons is an engaging unit study for children who enjoy picture books and are ready for some adult-directed learning with lots of hands-on fun.
 Every lesson has a book list, memory verse, and hands-on activities that will help your child gain life skills while having fun learning about animals and farms.

 This is a short unit study designed to take about a month with children ages 3 to 6 years old.